 - Baten Kaitos: Eternal Wings and the Lost Ocean: Emperor Geldoblame in the Lava Caves, fought not even an hour into the second disc.
 Wait, what do you mean he's not the Big Bad?
 Then Kalas does the Face-Heel Turn...

-- Pokémon Gold and Silver/Crystal and HeartGold/SoulSilver: you've beaten the Elite Four, so you—wait, what do you mean there are sixteen badges in all?
+- Pokemon Gold And Silver/Crystal and HeartGold/SoulSilver: you've beaten the Elite Four, so you—wait, what do you mean there are sixteen badges in all?

-- Earlier, you go to Dragonspiral Tower where N is summoning Reshiram/Zekrom.
+- You go to Dragonspiral Tower where N is summoning Reshiram/Zekrom.
 This takes place after the seventh gym, and in the other games, the plot was resolved after the seventh gym.
 So it looks like this is the last battle with Team Plasma but N just summons the legendary and flies away with it.
 It isn't until the end of the game where the plot gets resolved.

 - Temporal Tower from Pokémon Mystery Dungeon: Explorers of Time/Darkness/Sky.
 The game's real final level is Dark Crater.